hasura/react-apollo-todo/react-apollo/tutorial/app/basic/Index.md

-Broadly, you're going to build a clone of [TodoMVC](http://todomvc.com/examples/react/#/) UI with an online user list.
+Broadly, you're going to build a clone of [TodoMVC](http://todomvc.com/examples/react/#/) UI.
+Additionally you will also build a online user list to learn how GraphQL subscriptions work.

 The app features the following:

-- Users can authenticate (functionality is already implemented)
+- Users can authenticate (functionality is already implemented with Auth0)
 - Display and manage personal todos
 - Display and collaborate on public todos
 - Display online users